razzat008/652ahs/README.md

 # 652ahs

-This project is an end-semester project done in 1st year 2nd semester at Kathmandu University.
+This is an end-semester project done in 1st year 2nd semester at Kathmandu University.

 # Building